10 Unique Things to Do in Parksville Qualicum Beach

-Get off the beaten path and uncover these five hidden gems and local favourites on your next visit to Parksville Qualicum Beach.
+Get off the beaten path and uncover these 10 off-the-beaten-path activities and local favourites on your next visit to Parksville Qualicum Beach.

 Whether it’s your first time visiting Vancouver Island or your fiftieth, there’s always something new to discover here.
-Do you think you will try all six of these hidden gems on your next visit to Parksville Qualicum Beach?
+Do you think you will try all 10 of these under-the-radar attractions on your next visit to Parksville Qualicum Beach?

 1. Qualicum Beach Heritage Forest